- LYFE Marketing

 Once you start seeing posts that you are unhappy with, and inaccurate information being posted to your social media accounts, you’re guaranteed to be frustrated.

 Generally, these situations are avoided with proper planning, research, and strategy development.
 When interviewing social media marketing companies, ask them how they go about creating a custom strategy for your business.

 For example, our social media marketing agency starts with a questionnaire.
 Once our clients complete the questionnaire, we have an onboarding call to discuss it with them.
-And then, we begin researching the client’s business and developing a social media strategy to hit their goals.
+And then, we begin researching the client’s business and developing a social media marketing strategy to hit their goals.